A Guide to Fire Kings

 We recommend running 2-3 copies.

-If this card is Normal or Special Summoned: You can destroy 1 other FIRE monster in your hand or face-up field, and if you do, add 1 FIRE Beast, Beast-Warrior, or Winged Beast monster from your Deck to your hand, except "Fire King Courtier Ulcanix", then you can make this card's Level become that added monster's.
+Fire King Courtier Ulcanix Level 4 FIRE Winged Beast If this card is Normal or Special Summoned: You can destroy 1 other FIRE monster in your hand or face-up field, and if you do, add 1 FIRE Beast, Beast-Warrior, or Winged Beast monster from your Deck to your hand, except "Fire King Courtier Ulcanix", then you can make this card's Level become that added monster's.
+If this card is destroyed and sent to the GY: You can Special Summon 1 "Fire King High Avatar Garunix" from your Deck in Defense Position.
+You can only use each effect of "Fire King Courtier Ulcanix" once per turn.
+ATK 800 | DEF 2000 |

 Garunix's most trusted partner and most definitely your best starter.
 Her TCG debut in Rage of the Abyss gave a substantial consistency boost to the deck, ensuring access to Legendary Fire King Ponix and making Amphibious Swarmship Amblowhale even easier to make.